Neesonn/luckylogicit/README.md

 # Lucky Logic - IT Support & Computer Services

 A modern, responsive, production-ready website for Lucky Logic, a professional IT support and computer services company based in Sydney, Australia.
-Built with Next.js 14, TypeScript, and Chakra UI, featuring a robust contact form system and comprehensive SEO optimization.
+Built with Next.js 14, TypeScript, and Chakra UI, featuring a robust admin dashboard, customer management system, and comprehensive SEO optimization.

 ## 🎯 Project Overview